-- 21 Christine obtained a degree in Jewellery and Silversmithing at the Birmingham Institute of Art and Design.
-She says that she did a lot ofbefore applying for her course. - 23 According to Christine, her design are inspired by - 25 The same and methods that were used in the past are still being used when making jewellery.
+- 21 Christine obtained a degree in Jewellery and Silversmithing at the Birmingham before applying for her course. - 23 According to Christine, her design are inspired by ...... - 25 The same ....... and methods that were used in the past are still being used when making jewellery.